spouse said that they would not give me a divorce. Can I get a divorce without their cooperation?

 2. if your matter isn't proceeding on a joint basis, the defendant must be served the complaint and summons.

 3. both parties must fully disclose their finances, including all income, expenses, assets

-4. the parties must discuss and attempt to settle the issues of custody and the parenting
+4. the parties must discuss and attempt to settle the issues of custody and parenting

-issues, such as health insurance, property division and support, and merely address the future issue of college education,
+issues, such as health insurance, property division. support, and the future issue of college education, if applicable.

 5. parties attempt at arriving at a separation agreement.
 This document addresses all

 rights of the parties and identifies any rights that have been waived.
 A comprehensive list of all the terms in the dissolution